Blog

 You’ll need:

-• A Freestyle Libre 2 Plus sensor
+• A Freestyle Libre 2 Plus sensor (or compatible)

 • A LibreLinkUp account connected to your sensor